 The shame is that companies encourage that and reinforce that belief, sometimes silently and sometimes loudly, in order to line their pockets.
 It’s a mighty big fig leaf: the ability to say, “Oh, we’re not baiting writers.
 We’re providing a genuine opportunity to be in front of producers and studios.
 See?
 Look at these 50 writers over the last ten years who were on our list and now they have movie deals!”

-They don’t tell you that there were 100,000 other writers who were given the opportunity, and that of that 50 writers who got a movie deal, the deal was a low/no-dollar option or that it was with some podunk company that put the script into turnaround and it never saw the light of day.
+They don’t tell you that there were 100,000 other writers who were “given the opportunity,” and of that “50 writers who got a movie deal,” the deal was a low/no-dollar option or that it was with some dude in a van that put the script into turnaround and it never saw the light of day.
 Nor do they mention that of those 50 writers, maybe 1 is still working.

-A script coverage service, or any company that provides script notes or feedback on your script, should do one thing and one thing only: read scripts and provide notes.
-Not sell you the goddamn moon or a bag of magic beans.
+A script coverage service, or any company that provides script notes or feedback on your script, should read scripts and provide notes, not sell you the moon or a bag of magic beans.

 If you’re being upsold and asked to join a script contest or a list with the promise that “it will help your career” or “we will pass your script on to our powerful film industry contacts,” you’re probably being sold a bag of said beans.

-Script coverage buyer’s guide Tip #4: Buy script coverage, not bullshit and hype
+Script coverage buyer’s guide Tip #4: Buy script coverage, not bullpucky and hype

-Similarly, any company claiming to be focusing on feedback and coverage who simultaneously holds events that promise “networking” or “pitching to agents and producers” is a company that is betting that you’re another sucker — part of the vast majority of aspiring writers who think that the only way to success in Hollywood is to pay $350 for a weekend in some hotel convention ballroom talking to 300 other aspiring writer-suckers who are in line to “network” with the convention’s star — usually the co-writer of an episode of a canceled TV show, or an actor from a similar situation.
+Similarly, any company claiming to be focusing on feedback and coverage who simultaneously holds events that promise “networking” or “pitching to agents and producers” is a company that is betting that you’re another sucker — part of the vast majority of aspiring writers who think that the only way to success in Hollywood is to pay $550 for a weekend in some hotel convention ballroom talking to 50 other aspiring writers who are in line to “network” with the convention’s “stars” e.g. screenwriting podcasters and self-styled writing experts who paid $1000 to put their logo on the program.

 The only networking you need to do is in real life.
 Out here in Hollywood or any film town.
 Any convention or seminar or pitchfest you pay to attend just to meet “big names” is likely a time waster and a complete waste of cash, because the “big names” are usually not that big, and even if they are, (a) you’ve likely dropped a lot of cash and (b) that “big name” is not likely to give you any sort of “in” or angle that helps your career.